 How to Teach Kids About Money

 Good financial habits start a young age.
-Kids with good money skills starts with parents modelling good money skills themselves.
-The best ways to teach kids about money is to show them, talk to them and give them tools to succeed.
+Kids with good money skills starts with parents modeling good money skills themselves.
+The best ways to teach kids about money is to show them, talk to them, and give them tools to succeed.
 Build the right money lessons through simple resources to show your kids the real value of a dollar.

 You swore it would never come out of your mouth.
 I swore it would never leave my lips as well.
 Yet, there is was, “Money doesn’t grow on trees, y’know.”

 The problem wasn’t really even the concept of money.
 My son wasn’t asking for money; he was asking for me to “Pull that plastic thing out of my wallet,” so he could get a new Transformer.
 While I could appreciate his logic, this wasn’t going to bode well over the long haul of raising a son.

 Here are 7 Money Lessons to Teach Kids

 Money Lesson #1: Start with A Wish List